 Referee’s Score Card

 Both STEM and Makerspaces offer students a foundation and growth in technology, engineering, and hands-on learning.
 STEM has additional strong focuses on Science and Mathematics and is directly tied to curricular objectives.
-Makerspaces have an emphasis on creativity, engaging in authentic meaningful projects, which may not necessarily be tied to the curriculum, but is able to support extensions of classroom curriculum.
+Makerspaces have an emphasis on creativity, engaging in authentic meaningful projects, which may not necessarily be tied into the curriculum, but are able to support extensions of classroom curriculum.
 STEM is generally associated with classroom instruction and can reside with science teachers.
 Makerspaces have been absorbed into the role of school librarians.
 While there may be many overlaps between the two, STEM and Makerspace programs are two different entities.
 They both have a place in our school system.
 Which one do you think wins?

 Gunn, J. (2017).
 The evolution of STEM and STEAM in the U.S. Concordia University-Portland.
 Retrieved from: https://education.cu-portland.edu/blog/classroom-resources/evolution-of-stem-and-steam-in-the-united-states/

 Hallinen, J. (2015).
 STEM: Education Curriculum.
 Britannica.
 Retrieved from: https://www.britannica.com/topic/STEM-education